 If you feel stressed at work, join the crowd.
-Job stress causes absenteeism, lower productivity, weight gains, high legal and insurance costs, accidents and turnover.
+Job stress is everywhere.
+It causes absenteeism, lower productivity, weight gains, high legal and insurance costs, accidents and turnover.

 Stress costs business about $300 billion a year, according to the American Institute of Stress (AIS).